-Figure 3.
-Soil structure characteristics determined at a resolution of 48 μm as after multiple freeze-thaw cycles (FTCs), showing the mean visible porosity profile over the sample height (a), the Euler number density χ (b), the mean pore size distribution and their fits (c), and the mean pore distance distribution and their fits (d).
-The shaded area in (a) and the point ranges in (c) and (d) mark the 95 % confidence interval of the represented data (2 standard errors), with the latter in (b) depicting significant differences at p < 0.05 within a treatment (n.s. - not significant).
-Note that the y axis in (b) differs for repacked and undisturbed samples.
+Figure 3: Soil structure characteristics determined at a resolution of 48 μ m as after multiple freeze-thaw cycles (FTC): the mean visible porosity profile over the sample height (a), the Euler-Number number density χ (b), the mean pore size distribution and their fits (c), and the mean pore distance distribution and their fits (d).
+The shaded area in (a) and the point ranges in (c) and (d) mark the 95 % confidence interval of the represented data (2 standard error), the latters in (b) depict significant differences within a treatment (n. s. = not significant).
+Note that the y achses in (b) differ for repacked and undisturbed samples.

-if a pore structure is well or poorly connected but also by how many connections or into how many isolated pores.
-An increase in the Euler number density can thus be associated with an increase in isolated pores; a Euler number density below 0 describes a well-connected pore system and above 0 is a poorly connected pore system.
-With the exception of the repacked silt clay, the pore systems $\geq 48 \,\mu\text{m}$ of all other treatments were poorly connected.
+Settlement and compaction had different effects on the connectivity parameters of the treatments.
+The mean initial Γ -Indicators, which indicates the probability for a connected pore system, were close to 1 for the repacked samples of both textures, 0.86 for the undisturbed silt clay, and 0.79 for the undisturbed silty loam, mainly reflecting differences in initial macro-porosity (Table 2).
+These Γ values close to 1 indicate that all treatments had a well-connected pore system.
+During the experiment, the Γ -Indicator was slightly reduced for the repacked samples.
+The Euler- Number-number density γ increased systematically but non-monotonically with FTC for the repacked samples and varied considerably for the undisturbed samples (Fig. 3 (b), Table 2). χ is more sensitive to subtle changes in pore connectivity, as it does not only reflect if a pore structure is well or poorly connected, but by how many connection or into how many isolated pores.
+An increase of the Euler number density can thus be associated with an increase of isolated pores, an Euler Number density below 0 describes a well-connected pore system, above 0 a poorly connected pore system.
+With the exception of the repacked silt clay, the pore systems $\ge 48 \ \mu m$ of all other treatments were poorly connected.
 The connectivity of the repacked silt clay decreased continuously with the number of FTCs.
 The connectivity of the repacked silty loam decreased significantly after 2 FTCs and after 10 FTCs.
 For the undisturbed silt clay, no significant effect of FTCs on χ was observed, while for the silty loam, the connectivity was first slightly decreasing (5 FTCs) and then increasing (10 and 19 FTCs).
-Both treatments showed a high variability among samples compared to the control.
+Both treatments showed a high variability among samples compared to the source of the sou